 Malta enjoys a well-earned reputation for its health standards.
 Medical facilities are available through the regional health centres and a general hospital.
 EU nationals should bring their E-111 card to access emergency medical attention for free.
 We suggest you to buy bottled water instead of drinking the tap water in Malta.
 Milk is pasteurised and available daily in cartons and bottles.
 All dairy products are safe for consumption.

-The Maltese republic consists of multiple islands.
+The Maltese republic consists of multiple islands it is an archipelago located in the Mediterranean Sea, just south of Sicily.
+It consists of three islands - Malta, Gozo and Comino.
+Malta is the largest and most populated of the three islands, with a total area of just over 316 square kilometers.
 Malta is the longest one of these islands, with a lenght of 27 kilometers.
 The island state is made up of the three inhabited islands of Malta, Gozo and Comino as well as the unihabited islands of Cominotto, Filfla, St. Paul's Island and Fungus Rock.
 The capital city of Malta, Valletta, is located on the island of Malta.
-Malta officially counts as one of the world's microstates as it covers an area of 316 square kilometers in total.

 European citizens do not need a VISA in order to enter Malta as it is a member of the EU itself.
 Non-EU-citizens need to apply for a VISA at their local Maltese embassy.